burbilog/iftpfm2/README.md

     If Git is not installed, you can install it by following the instructions on the Git website.

+2. Next, install Rust as described here https://www.rust-lang.org/learn/get-started or from your distro repository.

-2. Next, clone the ifptfm2 repository by running the following command:
+3. Next, clone the ifptfm2 repository by running the following command:

     git clone https://github.com/<your_username>/ifptfm2.git

     This will create a new directory called ifptfm2 in your current location, containing all the source code for the program.

-3. Change into the ifptfm2 directory by running:
+4. Change into the ifptfm2 directory by running:

     cd ifptfm2

-4. Finally, build the program by running:
+5. Finally, build the program by running:

     cargo build --release